ezbz/gitlabber/README.rst

 Known Limitations
 -----------------
-* Project Renaming: Gitlabber doesn't maintain local state and will not rename local projects but rather clone them into new directories
+* Project Renaming: Gitlabber doesn't maintain local state and will not rename local projects when they are renamed on the server and it will clone them again under their new name.
 * Folder Naming Strategy: consecutively running gitlabber with different values for the `-n` parameter will produce undesirable results, keep the same value as previous runs or simply don't change it from the default (project name)
 * When using gitlab.com observe `rate limits <https://docs.gitlab.com/ee/user/gitlab_com/index.html#gitlabcom-specific-rate-limits/>`__ when cloning large number of projects and the `ones <https://docs.gitlab.com/ee/security/rate_limits.html>`__ for on-premise installations